Model structures and relative Gorenstein flat modules and chain complexes: The -flat stable module category.

 The Gorenstein flat model structure just mentioned was first found in \cite{SarochStovicek} for arbitrary rings, although it had been found previously for particular choices of $R$, such as Gorenstein rings \cite{GillespieHovey}, Ding-Chen rings \cite{GillespieDCh} or coherent rings \cite{GillespieGF}.

 The Gorenstein AC-flat model structure, on the other hand, was previously unknown.
 Following Gillespie's arguments for \cite[Corollary 3.4]{GillespieGF}, we can note that the class $\mathcal{GF}_{\rm AC}(R) \cap \mathcal{C}(R)$ of cotorsion Gorenstein AC-flat modules is a Frobenius category (that is, an exact category with enough projectives and injectives, and in which the projective and injective objects coincide).
-Thus, we have a stable category $(\mathcal{GF}_{\rm AC}(R) \cap \mathcal{C}(R)) / \sim$, where $\sim$ is the equivalence relation defined for morphisms between modules in $\mathcal{GF}_{\rm AC}(R) \cap \mathcal{C}(R)$ given by $f \sim g$ if, and only if, the difference $f - g$ factors through a flat cotorsion module (that is, the projective-injective objects of $\mathcal{GF}_{\rm AC}(R) \cap \mathcal{C}(R)$).
-Moreover, since the cotorsion pairs $(\mathcal{GF}_{\rm AC}(R),(\mathcal{GF}_{\rm AC}(R))^\perp)$ and $(\mathcal{F}(R),\mathcal{C}(R))$ that induce the Gorenstein AC-flat model structure are hereditary, we have that this model is hereditary in the sense of \cite{GillespieExact}.
-The same reasoning can be applied to any class of Gorenstein flat modules relative to a semi-definable class.
-Hence, the following result can be obtained as \cite[Corollary 3.4]{GillespieGF}.
+Thus, we have a stable category